simple mistakes make a big difference

 Many candidates are confident that once an employer sees their credentials and meets them, salary will not be an issue.
 They believe their credentials will dazzle the employer.
 Remember, though, that the employer has a budget.
 When you fail to submit your salary as requested, your resume will likely be rejected.
 At the best, you will cause a time-wasting screening phone call.
 Always respect a potential employer’s time.

-Leave large gaps in your employment unexplained
+Gaps in your employment

 If the first scan of a resume reveals gaps in your employment history, you will always be asked why.
 You took three years off to raise your child?
 Mention this up-front in the cover letter.
 Otherwise, you risk rejection of your application.
 You also risk creating the impression that you have trouble finding a job.
 You may appear undependable or, at worst, a mystery.